 House sitting offers you free accommodation in amazing locations around the world.
 Plus, you get the bonus of looking after some cute pets along the way!
-Sounds too good to be true huh?
+Find out how to become a house sitter and where to find dog and cat sitting jobs too.

 The thing about us travel bloggers is we’re never in one place for long.
 But with that lifestyle comes the problem of where to live.